Help us improve your experience.

 An alternative, but equivalent, declaration is:

-The template declares message and accesses its value by prefixing the parameter name with the dollar sign ($).
-In XSLT, the parameter name is prefixed by the dollar sign when you access it but not when you declare it.
+In the SLAX template, you prefix the parameter with the dollar sign ($) when you declare the parameter and when you access its value.
+In XSLT, you prefix the parameter name with the dollar sign when you access it but not when you declare it.

 In a function, you declare parameters either in a parameter list or by using the param statement in the function block.
 Optionally, you can declare default values for trailing parameters.
-If you invoke a function without that trailing parameter, the default expression is evaluated, and the results are assigned to the parameter.
-If you do not define a default value, the parameter defaults to an empty string.
+If you invoke a function without that trailing parameter, the parameter uses the default value.
+If you do not define a default value, the parameter value defaults to an empty string.

 An alternative, but equivalent declaration, which uses the param statement, is: